kettubot/discord.js/docs/general/notes.md

 ## Using as Kettu

 When using the fork for an instance of `kettu`, remember to use `client.kettu.login` rather than `client.login`, and a Kettu token instead of a Discord token.
 The Discord token will automatically be loaded in through kAPI.

+The fork can also be used as a kAPI `bot` user, however not all functionality is guaranteed to work correctly (depends on permissions and such).
+In this case, use `client.kettu.login` first, and then when `client.kettu` emits `READY`, login with `client.login`.